Hurt No More

-Hurt No More is the second studio album by American singer Mario Winans.
+Hurt No More is the second and final studio album by American singer Mario Winans.
 It was released by Bad Boy Records and Universal Records on April 20, 2004, in the United States.
+The album was produced by Winans himself, alongside Bad Boy founder Sean Combs, and features guest appearances from Combs, alongside Enya, Slim, Loon, Foxy Brown, and Black Rob.
+Its lead single, "I Don't Wanna Know" (featuring Enya and P. Diddy) was a commercial success, peaking at number 2 on the Billboard Hot 100 in the United States and peaking at the top of charts worldwide.

+The album itself was positively received by music critics and peaked at number 2 on the Billboard 200 in America, alongside topping the UK R&B Albums chart and the Top R&B/Hip-Hop Albums chart, alongside being certified Gold by the Recording Industry Association of America (RIAA) for equivalent sales of 300,000 units in America and Platinum by the British Phonographic Industry (BPI) for equivalent sales of 500,000 units in the country.
+Two other singles were released for the album, including a version of "Never Really Was" featuring Lil' Flip, and "This Is the Thanks I Get".

 Critical reception

-Hurt No More received mixed to positive reviews from music critics.
+Hurt No More received generally positive reviews from music critics.
 Allmusic editor Andy Kellman called the album "one of the finest R&B albums of the year."
 He found that while "nothing about Hurt No More is radically exceptional, it is, however, full of small surprises [and] as rich as humbled, sincerely sensitive male R&B gets in 2004."
 USA Today writer Steve Jones wrote that "in his second solo album, Winans spends much of his time taking the blows from all sorts of bad relationships [...]
 After years of playing in the background, it seems that the talented Winans is ready for his close-up."
 Vibe editor Tim Bower called the album a "charming throwback."
 Jon Caramanica from Rolling Stone rated Hurt No More two out of five starts.
 He felt that "though his melodies are strong, his lyrics lack punch.
-And while his voice quivers with hurt, it never achieves true angst, suggesting that even heartbreak can be smoothed over."
+And while his voice quivers with hurt, it never achieves true angst, suggesting that even heartbreak can be smoothed over." musicOMH' Azeem Ahmad found that "the album isn't great, and other than "I Don't Wanna Know there" isn't much in the way of mainstream single potential, but that's the nature of the genre.
+This is a must-have for any R&B fan – anyone else should approach with caution."